 Whether you are a runner/athlete, painting on a ladder, or walking on ice, an unfortunate twist and awkward fall can cause you to strain your Achilles tendon if it is twisted abnormally.
 As well, using your Achilles when it is not warmed up properly (i.e. sprinting or overstretching it before the fibres are warm) can also lead to an acute strain.
 Repetitive overuse of the calf muscles and the Achilles tendon can cause a strain over time.

 The trick with any Achilles tendon injury is getting your achilles back in the best possible condition you can quickly.
-This means getting the tendon to heal quick to minimize scar tissue growth - something our T•Shellz Wraps are designed for!
+This means getting the tendon to heal quick to minimize scar tissue growth - something our TShellz Wraps® are intended for.
 Even with optimum healing, there is always less elasticity in a previously injured tendon.
 This will cause your Achilles tendon to hurt during regular movement and exercise.
 However, if you heal your injury efficiently and quickly, your chance of re-injury later on is much lower than average.

 The Achilles tendon is a difficult tendon to rest completely as it is an essential tendon for walking and daily activities.
-Fortunately, there are healing tools that can help boost blood circulation to the Achilles region, strengthening the ability of the body to heal soft tissue.
+Fortunately, there are tools that can help boost blood circulation to the Achilles region, strengthening the ability of the body to heal soft tissue.
 We feel this can help you get back to a life without pain and risk of further injury.
-The use of a T•Shellz Wrap® (Deep Tissue Therapy) increases elasticity of soft tissue while promoting blood flow (vasodilation) at the treatment site via deep heat.
+The use of a TShellz Wrap® (Circulatory Boost) is intended to increase elasticity of soft tissue while promoting blood flow (vasodilation) at the treatment site.